benastahl/chrome-recaptcha-harvester/README.md

 ### Notes:
 ##
+You may need to update chromedriver if out of date.
 Localhost is enabled (True) as default. token_count (the amount of valid recaptcha tokens you want) is set to 1 as default.
 ## Setup